viswa-z1/simple_linear_Regression/README.md

 # simple_linear_Regression
-Simple Linear Regression using Sci-kit Learn
+Simple Linear Regression using Sci-kit Learn to predict the emission of co2 level